vetty88/google-books/YW_Google-Books.md

 2. Add code to connect to a MongoDB database named `googlebooks` using the mongoose npm package.

-3. Using mongoose, then create a Book schema.
+3. Using mongoose, then create a book schema.

 4. At a minimum, books should have each of the following fields: